SRALee12/DecentralBank/decentralbank.md

 ## Fork Choice Rule as Governance

 Decentral Bank equity holders control the implicit end-state of the network through their ability to hardfork the canonical chain should sufficient social consensus arise among equity token holders.
+Since certain stability mechanisms used by the decentral bank network hold cryptographic assets, the canonical chain retains control of such stored assets and thus keeps the network effect.

 ## Scalable, Plasma Cash Currency